octalventures/fixmephone/README.md

 ____________
 ## How to Build/View

-This tutorial will tell you how to use Eclipse to view, edit, and build Fix Me Storage.
+This tutorial will tell you how to use Eclipse to view, edit, and build Fix Me Phone.

 ##### Prerequisites: